ahmetaa/turkish/README.md

 turkish
 =========

-This library provides these functions for Turkish language:
+This library provides these functions for Turkish language for Dart:

 - Converting strings to lower, upper and title case.
 - Regular and ignore case string sorting.